jrheard/blog/_drafts/pure_functions.md

 It's easiest to write pure functions when you're working with "[plain data](https://blog.jrheard.com/book-report-architecture-patterns-python#value-objects)", i.e. stuff that doesn't have an active connection to the database.
 You can still make a function pure even if it's operating on database models, though!
 As long as your function follows the two rules we talked about earlier, it's pure.

 I'll bet that a lot of functions in your codebase are just one or two tweaks away from purity.
-As you get in the habit of looking for side effects, you'll get better at identifying them and yanking them out of the middle of your program.
+As you get in the habit of looking for side effects, you'll get better at identifying them and moving them out of the functions you're working in.

 Notice that the goal isn't to fully eliminate side effects - if we did that, our programs wouldn't do anything except make the room warm.
 The important thing is to move the side effects out of the **middle** of the program, and nudge them closer toward the beginning or end.
 Programs that use lots of pure functions look like this: